CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 ####Email Configuration####
 CIS CSAT Pro must be able to connect to and utilize a valid SMTP server in order to send email messages.
 CIS CSAT Pro utilizes the Grails mail plugin for email communication.
-Along with the default sender email address, CIS CSAT Pro's mailing configuration must also include connection to a valid SMTP server in order to correctly distribute the "forgot password" messages.
+Along with the default sender email address, CIS CSAT Pro's mailing configuration must also include connection to a valid SMTP server in order to correctly distribute the "forgot password" messages, One Time Passcode messages for MFA, and Safeguard workflow messages such as task assignment.
 Numerous SMTP services exist, such as Gmail, Hotmail, Amazon SES, or in-house SMTP services available through corporate emailing technologies, such as Exchange.
 CIS CSAT Pro can support these SMTP servers, as long as the connection information entered below is correct.
 By default, the plugin assumes an unsecured mail server configured at `localhost` on `port 25`.
 However, this can be modified in the email configuration screen.

 ####Multi-Factor Authentication (MFA) Configuration####
 The MFA Configuration page allows you to select whether MFA is enabled or disabled for the CSAT Pro instance.
 MFA requires email, as it will email a One Time Passcode to the user during the login process.
 MFA is an important security feature, and we strongly recommend MFA be enabled for CSAT Pro.

+####Password Configuration####
+The Password Configuration page allows you to select password length requirements for all users in the entire CSAT Pro instance, as well as the Neo4j database admin and TLS keystore passwords.
+The minimum must be at least 8 characters and the maximum can be up to 127 characters.
+CIS recommends at least a 14 character minimum if MFA is not being used, or at least an 8 character minimum if MFA is being used.

 ####Set up TLS Configuration####
 This screen is to set up TLS configuration.
 This screen has 3 options as to how you want to set up TLS for the CIS CSAT Pro application.
 Encrypting data in transit is important for security, and we strongly recommend that TLS be enabled for CSAT Pro.